suprematic/otplike/README.md

 # Plans

-* Return timeouts from `gen-server` callbacks
-* Replace/complement all internal blocking with parking
 * ClojureScript compatibility
 * `application` behaviour and related features as configuration
 * "Simple" supervisor (analogous to `simple_one_for_one` in Erlang) as